How to develop a Custom Keywords plugin in Katalon Studio

 In a new Katalon Studio project, put the JAR package of the plugin in the Plugins folder.
 Reopen this project to use imported custom keywords.

-• You might not be able to use custom keywords plugin in Katalon Studio 9.x.
+- You might not be able to use custom keywords plugin from Katalon Studio 9.x.
 This is because Katalon Gradle Plugin does not support compiling Groovy 3.0, which is bundled with Katalon Studio 9.x.
 To use the plugins, first build your custom keyword plugins in Katalon Studio 8.x, then put the plugins in the Plugins folder of your project in Katalon Studio 9.x.